Toddy History, Family Crest & Coats of Arms

 The surname Toddy was first found in Norfolk where Hugo, Ardin Tod was first listed 1168-1175 and later again in Oxfordshire in 1225.
 A few years later, Richard Todd was found in Northumberland in 1231 and Richard le Todde was found in the Subsidy Rolls for Worcestershire in 1275.

 This web page shows only a small excerpt of our Toddy research.
 Another 197 words (14 lines of text) covering the years 1270, 1231, 1275, 1330, 1658, 1728, 1677, 1679, 1692, 1684, 1685, 1685, 1688, 1699 and are included under the topic Early Toddy History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Todd, Tod, Todde and others.

 Some of the Toddy family moved to Ireland, but this topic is not covered in this excerpt.
-Another 217 words(16 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name or some of its variants were: George and Mary Todd settled in Virginia in 1650; Robert Todd settled in Virginia in 1622; William Todd settled in Virginia in 1651.
 Adam, Andrew, Charles, Daniel, David, George, James, John, Patrick, Robert and William Todd all arrived in Philadelphia between 1800 and 1870..